NexusOnePlus/Less/README.md

 ## Contributing

-Feel free to submit issues or pull requests to improve ResizerKey.
+Feel free to submit issues or pull requests to improve Less.